fsuri/Basil_SOSP21_artifact/README.md

 `store/benchmark/async/benchmark --config_path shard-r0.config --num_groups 1 --num_shards 1 --protocol_mode indicus --num_keys 1 --benchmark rw --num_ops_txn 2 --exp_duration 10 --client_id 0 --warmup_secs 0 --cooldown_secs 0 --key_selector zipf --zipf_coefficient 0.0 --stats_file "stats-0.json" --indicus_key_path keys &> client-0.out`

 The client should finish within 10 seconds and the output file `client-0.out` should include summary of the transactions committed at the end.
-If this is not the case, contact `fs435@cornell.edu`.
 Cancel the server manually using `ctrl C`.

 ## Setting up Cloudlab <a name="cloudlab"></a>

-In order to run experiments on Cloudlab (https://www.cloudlab.us/) you will need to request an account with your academic email and create a new project ("Start/Join project") if you do not already have one. (https://cloudlab.us/signup.php).
-Follow the cloudlab manual if you need additional information (http://docs.cloudlab.us/) for any of the steps below.
+In order to run experiments on Cloudlab (https://www.cloudlab.us/) you will need to request an account with your academic email and create a new project if you do not already have one.
+To request an account click [here](https://cloudlab.us/signup.php).
+You can create a new project either directly while requesting an account, or by selecting "Start/Join project" in your account drop down menu.

 We have included screenshots below for easy useability.
+Follow the cloudlab manual if you need additional information (http://docs.cloudlab.us/) for any of the outlined steps.

-If you face any issues with registering, please make a post at the Cloudlab forum https://groups.google.com/g/cloudlab-users?pli=1 (replies are usually very swift during workdays, on US time).
-Alternatively (but not recommended), if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted (reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join).
+If you face any issues with registering, please make a post at the Cloudlab forum https://groups.google.com/g/cloudlab-users?pli=1.
+Replies are usually very swift during workdays on US mountain time (MT).
+Alternatively -- but *not recommended* --, if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted.
+Reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join.

 ![image](https://user-images.githubusercontent.com/42611410/129490833-eb99f58c-8f0a-43d9-8b99-433af5dab559.png)

-If you will use your local machine to start experiments, then you will need to set up and register ssh in order to connect to the Cloudlab machines.
-If you are instead going to use a Cloudlab control machine (see below) you can skip this step.
+In order to start experiments that connect to remote Cloudlab machines you will need to set up ssh and register your key with Cloudlab.
+This is necessary regardless whether you are using your local machine or a Cloudlab control machine.

-To create an ssh key and register it with your ssh agent follow these instructions: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent (Install ssh if you have not already.)
+Install ssh if you do not already have it: `sudo apt-get install ssh`.
+To create an ssh key and register it with your ssh agent follow these instructions: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.
 Next, register your public key under your Cloudlab account user->Manage SSH Keys.
 Alternatively, you may add your keys driectly upon project creation.

 Next, you are ready to start up an experiment: